raptor-minds/csr/APIDOC.md

 - **Event Level**: The `totalTime` field is the sum of (participants × duration) for each activity in the event
 - **Activity Level**: Each activity's `totalTime` field is calculated as (activity participants × activity duration)
 - **Event Level**: The `totalAmount` field is the sum of donation amounts from all activities with templateId 2 (donation activities) where users are signed up
-- Enhanced fields (`totalParticipants`, `totalTime`, and `totalAmount`) are only included for both events and activities when `needsTotal=true`
+- Enhanced fields (`totalParticipants`, `totalTime`, and `totalAmount`) are always included in the response for both events and activities
-- If `needsTotal=false` or omitted, the response will not include the enhanced fields for better performance
 - Pagination is 1-based (page=1 is the first page)
 - Pagination works correctly with event name filtering - `total` reflects the count of filtered results